AdaCore/spark2014/lrm/source/introduction.rst

 .. todo::
    Complete detail on mixing code that is in and out of |SPARK|.
-   In particular, where subheadings such as Legality Rules or Static Semantics are used to classify the language rules given for new language features, any rules given to restrict the Ada subset being used need to be classified in some way (for example, as Subset Rules) and so given under a corresponding heading.
-In addition, the inconsistency between the headings used for statements and exceptions needs to be addressed.
    To be completed in the Milestone 4 version of this document.

 .. _volatile: